How people experience and cope with dementia stigma

-People’s experiences of dementia can vary.
+People’s experiences of dementia vary.
 But often, the stories we hear include experiences of discrimination.
-This can be a result of dementia stigma, where one person has a degrading attitude towards another person.
+This can be a result of dementia stigma, where one person has a negative attitude towards another person.

 1. Dementia stigma on public transport

-Isabelle, who was diagnosed with dementia last year at just 51 years old, told us about her experience of being discriminated against on a train:
+This first experience was shared by someone who was diagnosed with dementia at just 51 years old.
+She told us about her experience of being discriminated against on a train:

-‘I’m living with dementia after being diagnosed in 2018.
+"I’m living with dementia after being diagnosed last year.
 My family were surprised by my diagnosis, but they’ve been incredibly supportive.

 2. Dementia stigma in hospital